Security Assessment

 How Does a Security Assessment Work?

 Security assessments can range from being a high-level generalized report to an in-depth analysis.
-Factors that impact the depth of the assessment model includes company size, expected growth rate, technology stack, and resources.
+Factors that impact the depth of the assessment model include company size, expected growth rate, technology stack, and resources.

 Impactful security assessments include the following steps.